 NEWS OF THE WORLD

 Perhaps the most fondly remembered and most widely known team tabs were those produced by IPC's SHOOT! magazine from 1969 until 2000, although not 1970-71 when they were issued with SCORE'N'ROAR' instead, as confirmed HERE.

 As you can see, they underwent quite a change in presentation although they certainly stuck to using team colours for each of the clubs.
 One problem for the collector came with the decision in 1970 to drop the previous season's finishing position (thankfully re-instated by 1990) in favour of information about where the club played, which makes dating these items all the more difficult.
 The ones shown here I am almost 100% certain of.

-In August 1999 SHOOT! printed their final set of League Ladders, leaving MATCH WEEKLY to carry the torch single-handedly for the next ten seasons.
+In August 1999 SHOOT! printed their final set of League Ladders, leaving MATCH!
+WEEKLY to carry the torch single-handedly for the next ten years.

 ROY OF THE